Telesphore-Uwabera/EcoRwanda-Conservation-Portal/README.md

 *Screenshot of the MongoDB database interface, showing collections or data.*

 ![MongoDB 1](screenshots/mongodb1.png)
-*Another view of the MongoDB database, possibly a different collection or data set.*
+*Another view of the MongoDB database, a different collection or data set.*

 ## Technologies Used